joshDavy1/magneticMPM/README.md

 # magneticMPM
 ## A Framework for Simulation of Magnetic Soft Robots using the Material Point Method (Under Review)
+Paper is currently under review but can be made avaliable on request.

 Magnetic
 soft robots are formed of silicone polymers embedded with